-We currently have 533 Pharmaceutical Jobs in the UK
+We found 923 Pharmaceutical Jobs in the UK

 The UK pharmaceutical industry is considered one of the strongest in the world, with all the biggest global players continuing to invest.
 With approximately 645 enterprises involved in the manufacturing of pharmaceutical products here in the UK, and directly employing approximately 75,000 people, the industry continues to be a major recruiter.
 With global forecasts predicting growth to stay around 10% annually for the next decade, the pharmaceutical industry offers great potential for those looking for long-term employment and career progression.

 As you can imagine with such a diverse and dynamic industry, there is a huge variety of pharmaceutical jobs available, including manufacturing & supply, medical sales, research and clinical trials.
 Pharmaceutical jobs are often centred around large towns and cities, with working environments often laboratories, offices and clinics.